 In 2016 he joined the music department of Simpson College as an adjunct/affiliate Artist Teacher, providing private instruction for the trumpet studio.
 In 2021 he was appointed Director of Bands and Coordinator of Instrumental Music at Fresno Pacific University in California's San Joaquin Valley.
 Dr. Dougherty maintains sacred solo performances in churches across the US and has served as an adjudicator for the Talents for Christ competition at both state and national levels.
 International appearances include the Central African Republic, Slovakia, and Brazil.

-Rick Nichols, Horn
+Richard Nichols, Horn

 Dave Brown, Trombone

 Dr. Brown teaches at Maranatha Baptist University in Watertown, Wisconsin.
 He earned 2 trombone performance degrees from Bob Jones University and a DMA in Choral Conducting at The University of Missouri at Kansas City.
 Dave conducts the MBU Symphonic Band and the MBU Madrigal Choir.
 His expertise in both choral and instrumental conducting keeps him active as a clinician and adjudicator, along with his wife Ruth who has been Dave’s accompanist since their college days.
 In addition to having been involved in Christian education for over 30 years, Dr. Brown has served several churches as a minister of music.